-We could write an entire article on password security and whether it’s still even a useful safeguard – and we will sometime – but for now that should be a passable definition of salting.
+We could write an entire article on password security (which we now have) and whether it’s still even a useful safeguard, but for now that should be a passable definition of salting.

 And a quick aside, if you hadn’t put two and two together by now, our name, Hashed Out, is a play on the popular idiom for discussing something and the hashing process involved in SSL encryption.
 Hey Patrick, that’s really clever.
 Thank you for noticing.